hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05f-HTMLForms.md

     + `for`: a space-separated list containing the elements' ids whose values went into the calculation.
     + `name`: the name of the element.
     + `form`: associate the `<output>` element w/ its form owner
-      + The value must be the `id` of a form in the same document
+      + the value must be the `id` of a form in the same document
       + place an `<output>` element outside of the `<form>` w/ which it is associated
   + example: perform multiplication

     ```html
     <form oninput="o.value=a.value*b.value">
         <input type="number" name="a" id="a" value="2"> x